Meditation for Kids: Benefits, Techniques & Mindfulness Tips

 3. Follow the Leader

 If your child has a big brother or a best bud that they look up to as a leader figure, this method can be used for meditation.
 The breath is the leader, and your child’s mind is the follower, and the mind follows the leader to where he leads.
 Follow the breath as it moves inside and out and count the number of breaths at the end of every exhale.
-If the child is usually the leader, they can imagine themselves to be the breath and their best bud, their mind.
+If the child is usually the leader, they can imagine themselves to be the ‘breath’ and their best bud, their ‘mind.’

 4. Guided Relaxation Practices

 This is a great technique that can be used by people of all ages when they are stressed out or unable to sleep.
-It involves systematically contracting and relaxing parts of the body while breathing slow and deep in sync with the body.
+It involves systematically contracting and relaxing parts of the body while breathing slowly and deeply in sync with the body.
 For example, lie down comfortably and take a few deep cleansing breaths while you relax.
 Focus the attention on one of the feet and tense and squeeze it tight for two deep breaths.
 Relax the foot immediately and feel the tension being released as you exhale slowly.
 Repeat the same with the other foot and continue the process, moving up the body at points such as the calves, knees, thighs, hips and so on.

 5. Classroom Meditation